HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all Sleep Medicine Otolaryngologists.

 What do Sleep Medicine Otolaryngologists do?

-Sleep medicine otolaryngologists diagnose and treat sleep disorders, primarily focusing on those related to the upper airway, such as obstructive sleep apnea and snoring.
+Sleep medicine otolaryngologists diagnose and treat sleep disorders, primarily upper airway disorders such as obstructive sleep apnea and snoring.

-They perform comprehensive airway evaluations, interpret sleep studies, and offer a range of treatments, including both surgical and non-surgical options like CPAP therapy, surgery, and nasal procedures.
+They perform comprehensive airway evaluations, interpret sleep studies, and offer a range of treatments, including surgical and non-surgical options such as CPAP therapy, surgery, and nasal procedures.

 Diagnosis and evaluation